 Industry initiatives and corporate citizenship

-Information checkedInformation geprüft Industry initiatives and corporate citizenship
+Information checkedInformation unaudited Information geprüft Information ungeprüft Industry initiatives and corporate citizenship

 The legal performance mandate of LLB defines the promotion of Liechtenstein as a workplace as its core task.
-The LLB Group is further committed, as part of various industry initiatives, to a sustainable banking centre and supports various environmental, social and cultural projects (see section "Sponsoring").
-We contribute in this way actively to the prosperity of the population and to the sustainable development of Liechtenstein (see chapter "Retail & Corporate Banking").
+The LLB Group is further committed, as part of various industry initiatives, to a sustainable banking centre and supports various ecological, social and cultural projects (see section “Sponsoring”).
+We contribute in this way actively to the prosperity of the population and to the sustainable development of Liechtenstein (see chapter “Personal and Corporate Client Division”).

-The LLB Group bases its business policy on market conditions and strives to generate a reasonable profit, all the while respecting ethical and environmental principles.
-After all, the LLB Group plays an important role in Liechtenstein's economy: its contribution – dividends and direct taxes – amounted to CHF 47.2 million in 2020 (2019: CHF 49.3 million).
+The LLB Group bases its business policy on market conditions and strives to generate a reasonable profit, all the while respecting ethical and ecological principles.
+After all, the LLB Group plays an important role in Liechtenstein’s economy: its contribution – dividends and direct taxes – amounted to CHF 43.8 million in 2021 (2020: CHF 47.2 million).
 LLB receives no financial support for its banks or Group companies in Liechtenstein, Switzerland or Austria from any government.
 As a bank of systemic importance, it is subject to particularly strict financial market regulation and high capital adequacy requirements.
-With the implementation of the Capital Requirements Directive (CRD IV) and the establishment of the Deposit Guarantee and Investor Compensation Foundation (EAS), Liechtenstein has a modern guarantee system, which guarantees an adequate equity base and protection of client deposits (see chapter "Values and corporate management").
-The state guarantee for savings account deposits and medium-term notes (cash bonds) was revoked by mutual agreement of the Landtag (Parliament) and the Government on 1 July 2019.
+With the implementation of the Capital Requirements Directive (CRD IV) and the establishment of the Deposit Guarantee and Investor Compensation Foundation (EAS), Liechtenstein has a modern guarantee system, which guarantees an adequate equity base and protection of client deposits (see chapter “Values and corporate management”).

 Major employer in the region